VibhavSurve09/vibhavsurve/README.md

 ## Optimizations

-- Have used Static-site Generation wherever possible thus making sure to get good Lighthouse score.
+- Have used Server-side Rendering wherever possible thus making sure to get good Lighthouse score.

 - Uses HTTP/2 under the hood to reduce the number of TCP connections.